Hiking the Observation Point Trail in Yellowstone National Park

 Distance: 1.6 - 1.9 miles / 2.6 - 3.1 km

-Old Faithful is notorious for being the busiest and most popular geyser in Yellowstone National Park.
-But what many people don’t typically do is time the eruption with a hike up the beautiful Observation Point Trail.
+By this, I mean that Old Faithful is notorious for being the busiest and most popular geyser in Yellowstone National Park.
+However, what many visitors don’t think to do is time the eruption with a hike up to Observation Point.

-From the upper viewpoint, you can watch the eruption with a fraction of the people that gather on the boardwalks surrounding the geyser during a typical busy summer day.
+It is here—from the upper viewpoint—that Old Faithful can best be seen and enjoyed, with just a fraction of the people who gather on the boardwalks surrounding the geyser on a typically busy summer day.

 Upper Geyser Basin Trailhead Parking